lestor/kohana/modules/unittest/guide/unittest/mockobjects.md

 ## Creating an instance of a mock class

-You create mocks from within testcases using the getMock() function, which is defined in `PHPUnit_Framework_TestCase` like so:
+You create mocks from within testcases using the `createMock()` function, which is defined in `\PHPUnit\Framework\TestCase` like so:

-	    getMock($originalClassName, $methods = array(), array $arguments = array(), $mockClassName = '', $callOriginalConstructor = TRUE, $callOriginalClone = TRUE, $callAutoload = TRUE)
+    $this->createMock($originalClassName);

 `$originalClassName`
 : The name of the class that you want to mock

-`$methods`
-: The methods of $originalClassName that you want to mock.
-  You need to tell PHPUnit in advance because PHP doesn't allow you to extend an object once it's been initialised.

-`$arguments`
-: An array of arguments to pass to the mock's constructor

-`$mockClassName`
+When the defaults used by the `createMock()` method to generate the test double do not match your needs then you can use the `getMockBuilder($type)` method to customize the test double generation using a fluent interface.

+Here is a list of methods provided by the Mock Builder:

+`setMethods(array $methods)`
+: Can be called on the Mock Builder object to specify the methods that are to be replaced with a configurable test double.
+The behavior of the other methods is not changed.
+If you call `setMethods(NULL)`, then no methods will be replaced.

+`setMethodsExcept(array $methods)`
-: Allows you to specify the name that will be given to the mock
+: Can be called on the Mock Builder object to specify the methods that will not be replaced with a configurable test double while replacing all other public methods.
+This works inverse to `setMethods()`.

-`$callOriginalConstructor`
-: Should the mock call its parent's constructor automatically?

-`$callOriginalClone`
+`setConstructorArgs(array $args)`
+: Can be called to provide a parameter array that is passed to the original class' constructor (which is not replaced with a dummy implementation by default).

+`setMockClassName()`
+: Can be used to specify a class name for the generated test double class.

+`disableOriginalConstructor()`
+: Can be used to disable the call to the original class' constructor.

+`disableOriginalClone()`
-: Should the mock call its parent's clone method?
+: Can be used to disable the call to the original class' clone constructor.

+`disableAutoload()`
+: Can be used to disable `__autoload()` during the generation of the test double class.

+See detailed documentation on the [official website](https://phpunit.de/manual/7.0/en/test-doubles.html).

-Most of the time you'll only need to use the first two parameters, i.e.:
+Most of the time you will need to use only a few parameters:

-	$mock = $this->getMock('ORM');
+	$mock = $this->createMock('ORM');

 `$mock` now contains a mock of ORM and can be handled as though it were a vanilla instance of `ORM`

-	$mock = $this->getMock('ORM', array('check'));
+	$mock = $this
+		->getMockBuilder('ORM')
+		->setMethods(array('check'))
+		->getMock();

 `$mock` now contains a mock of ORM, but this time we're also mocking the check() method.